claasd/caffoa.net/readme.md

 ## Attributes
 Sometimes, it is desirable to add custom attributes, for example if you want to use the generated classes for SQL.
 You can use the annotation `x-caffoa-attributes` and specify a list of attributes.
+You can also use the shortcut x-caffoa-attribute to assign a single attribute
 Example:
 ```yaml
 user: